-Can You Install Sedum Green Roofs in Winter?
+Yes, You Can Install Sedum Green Roofs in Winter

 Go straight to Purple-Roof Green Roof Modeler

 There are about 400 different species of sedum plants, of which a handful are well-researched for use on extensive green roofs.
 Sedums are incredibly resistant to stress, especially drought and extreme temperatures.
 This is, of course, a useful characteristic for extensive green roof conditions where the plants will be exposed to a considerable variety of stressors throughout the year.